LOOP Barcelona

-LOOP is an annual meeting point in Barcelona for video art.
+LOOP Barcelona is an annual fair in Barcelona for video art.

 The platform takes the form of a festival, a fair and conferences.
-Over a two-week period, the LOOP Festival presents works of 800 artists to nearly 200,000 visitors in 100 locations, from museums and restaurants, to shops across Barcelona.
+Over a two-week period, the Loop Festival presents works of 800 artists to nearly 200,000 visitors in 100 different locations across Barcelona, such as, museums, restaurants and shops.

-The 44 galleries invited by the Committee for the LOOP Fair present recent works of emerging and well-known artists to 4000 professionals, journalists, curators, and collectors.
+44 galleries are annually invited by the Committee of the Loop fair, to present recent works of emerging and well-known artists to 4000 professionals, journalists, curators, and collectors.
 This selection is completed with presentations of magazines and distribution companies.

-LOOP has the support of the Government of Catalonia, the Spanish Ministry of Culture as well as other institutional and corporate sponsors.
+Loop is supported by the Government of Catalonia, the Spanish Ministry of Culture, as well as other institutional and corporate sponsors.